ayten1871/commercial-real-estate-website/README.md

-# demo_page_bmwlife
+# commercial-real-estate-website

-- An imitated single page real estate Ad website for practice
+- An imitated single page real estate Ad website for demo
 - Credit to the original designers

 ---